 Standard Terms and Conditions for the Supply of Goods

 These Terms and Conditions apply to the supply of Goods.
-Where the Buyer has executed a Master Agreement, these Terms and Conditions prevail over the terms of the Master Agreement to the extent of any inconsistency.
+Where the Client has executed a Master Agreement, these Terms and Conditions prevail over the terms of the Master Agreement to the extent of any inconsistency.

-Nothing in these Terms and Conditions is intended to limit any rights the Buyer may have that may not be excluded by law.
+Nothing in the Sales Contract is intended to limit any rights the Client may have that may not be excluded by law.

-1. Definitions and Interpretation
+1 Definitions and Interpretation

 Australian Consumer Law means the Competition and Consumer Act2010 (Cth);

-Buyer means the person or entity acquiring Goods under the Sales Contract;
+Client means the person or entity acquiring Goods under the Sales Contract;

 PMSI means a purchase money security interest as defined in the PPSA;